Fritz Fabritius: Self-help movement (1922-1930)

 In 1922, he traveled to Germany on behalf of Wolff to inform Wolff about the new economic conditions in Germany.
 He returned from the trip full of enthusiasm for a then-unknown politician named Adolf Hitler and proposed building a new society.

 After his confidant Wolff's death in 1922, Fabritius lost his position at the bank since they only kept him due to his association with Wolff, so he lived off income from a farm until the end of 1922.
 Returning that year, he founded a building society called Self-Help (Selbsthilfe) in Sibiu.
-The goal, as explained by distributed leaflets from the society, was to build a home nation that was economically stable, achieve economic freedom and independence for Transylvanian Saxons, and not to become tributary by providing cheap credit to them.
-In fall 1922 construction of the first housing project began for the society.
-The organization also, heavily embraced Nazi Party sentiments, although it never directly mentioned the movement.
+The goal, as explained by distributed leaflets from the society, was to build a home nation that was economically stable, achieve economic freedom and independence for Transylvanian Saxons, and not to become a tributary by providing cheap credit to them.
+In Autumn 1922, construction of the first housing project began for the society.
+The organisation also heavily embraced Nazi Party sentiments, although it never directly mentioned the movement.

 The society was closed that same year after his newspaper for the society was unable to find printing.
-During this time, starting in 1926, he became an editor of the magazine Sachs halte Wacht, which was created for Transylvanian Saxons that were friends with the Reich.
+During this time, starting in 1926, he became an editor of the magazine Sachs halte Wacht, which was created for Transylvanian Saxons who were allies with the Reich.
 However, after a few years of absence, Fabritius refounded the self-help society in 1927.
-The organization rapidly grew after its refounding, and by 1931 had capital of about 121 million lei.
-By 1930 the self-help organization had moved away from a business association for Transylvanian Saxons and became prominently political.
-This was in part to the influence of youth organizations who advocated for voluntary labor service and rural service.
-The most prominent of these organizations, the Good Templars (Guttempler), was an association of the Good Templars of Romania.
+The organisation rapidly grew after its refounding, and by 1931 had capital of about 121 million lei.
+By 1930 the self-help organisation had moved away from a business association for Transylvanian Saxons and became prominently political.
+This was in part due to the influence of youth organisations that advocated for voluntary labour service and rural service.
+The most prominent of these organisations, the Good Templars (Guttempler), was an association of the Good Templars of Romania.